It's Cycling Season - Here's How to Be Safe on the Road

-Before you even ask: If you are driving on a road where there is just one lane of travel, the bicyclist may in fact use any portion of the lane in order to safely ride, which means they don’t have to hug the right side of the road – they are permitted to stay a safe distance away from parked or stopped vehicle, etc.
+Before you even ask: If you are driving on a road where there is just one lane of travel, the bicyclist may, in fact, use any portion of the lane in order to safely ride, which means they don’t have to hug the right side of the road – they are permitted to stay a safe distance away from parked or stopped vehicles, etc.

 And just to clear the speed issue up: Bicyclists are absolutely expected to obey all traffic laws.
+A bicycle is considered a vehicle according to state law.
 Obvious, right?
-Here’s the thing, though: Don’t yell out your window about the cyclist going to slowly up that hill just yet.
+Here’s the thing, though: Don’t yell out your window about the cyclist going too slowly up that hill just yet.

-So be careful, be prudent and be safe.
-And in case you are held by the police for some or the other sort of carelessness during the cycling season, please meet an experience Pittsburgh Criminal Lawyer who can help you out.
+So be careful, be prudent, and be safe.
+And in case you are held by the police for some or the other sort of carelessness during the cycling season, please meet an experience Pittsburgh Criminal Defense Lawyer who can help you out.

 And to my friends at ABRA – I’m proud to be your sponsor again, and I wish you guys a great season!